 - Classroom furniture, as well as tape and other cues, have been carefully laid out to maximize separation.
 Children will use classroom areas individually and in small groups.

-- No home items will be allowed except for lunch boxes, nap items.
+- Limited and approved home items will be allowed into school such as; lunch boxes, nap items; sharing day item.
 These will be kept contained and labeled in the child’s cubby or designated areas.
 Items will only be available at the designated times.

 - All teachers, staff, and children will be screened for symptoms and exposure each day before beginning their shift/school day.
 These questions will be asked verbally or via the ProCare App: